kelvinlockwood/policies/terms/index.md

 *Last updated: September 1, 2023*

 The website fc.club is owned and operated by FCC.
-We are a Public Benefit Corporation registered in Delaware, US.
+We are a Public Benefit Corporation incorporated in Delaware, US.

 By accessing the website, you agree to be bound by the terms of service, including our Privacy Policy.
 If you do not agree with the terms of service, do not use the website.
 These Terms of Service apply to all users of the website, including browsers, vendors, customers, merchants, and or contributors of content.